Getting Started

 no active run

-If it instead prints error: stax-server isn't running, the LaunchAgent didn't load — see Troubleshooting.
+If it prints error: stax-server isn't running, the server isn't up — see Troubleshooting.

 Your first recording